gurjeet/blog/2014-01-07-understanding-postgres-parameter-context.markdown

     PGOPTIONS="-c local_preload_libraries=my_plugin" psql

-The above method of changing parameters is possible for any application (for eg.
-[pgAdmin](http://pgadmin.org/) that uses `libpq` library to connect to Postrges, since the `PGOPTIONS` environment variable is recognized and honored by `libpq`.
+The above method of changing parameters is possible for any application that uses `libpq` library to connect to Postrges (for eg. [pgAdmin](http://pgadmin.org/)), since the `PGOPTIONS` environment variable is recognized and honored by `libpq`.
 Other applications/libraries may have their own methods to allow changing parameters during connection initiation.